-Prune to the tops of leaves; this will keep the plant bushy and sturdy.
+Prune to the tops of the leaves; this will keep the plant bushy and sturdy.
 Remove any flowers until the end of the season.
 Begin to harvest when there are at least 4-5 leaves on the stalk.
 At this point, you will have the umbel flowers and the seeds.
 Use these in vinegar and pickles,

 Pests and Diseases

-Well-established Dill plants, growing in suitable environments are disease resistant.
+Well-established Dill plants, growing in suitable environments, are disease resistant.

 Downy Mildew Fungus appears as yellow spots on the foliage and white fuzzy areas under the leaf.
 It is fostered by wet leaves.
-Maintain air space between plants, avoid overhead watering and standing water.
+Maintain air space between plants, and avoid overhead watering and standing water.

-Aphids are tiny insects often white in color and appear on the lower side of leaves.
-They create, as they feed a sticky substance that turns black and attracts ants.
+Aphids are tiny insects, often white in color, and appear on the lower side of leaves.
+They create, as they feed, a sticky substance that turns black and attracts ants.
 Their presence often is the start of plant diseases.
 Look for them on your plants and remove them promptly.
 You can remove the entire affected leaves if isolated and also remove them with jets of water.